HL7/CardX-HTN-MNG/input/pagecontent/index.md

 - A system must have the capability to populate or store the MS element.
 - If the MS element has been populated, the sending system must include it with the data exchange.
-- The sending system must populate all elements with a MustSupport flag if the information exists.
+- The sending system must populate all elements with a MS flag if the information exists.
 - The receiving system must be able to store and retrieve the element.
 - If present, the element must appear in an output report.